DhanushKumar2007/multiplayer-drawing-game/README.md

 ## 🙏 Acknowledgments

 - Inspired by Skribbl.io and Pictionary
-- Built as part of [Your University] student developer portfolio
+- Built for student developer portfolio
-- Created for [Student Ambassador Program Name] application

 ---